RyanZmu/store_app/README.md

 - Remove cart alert when adding items to the cart via the cart page (not needed) (1)
 - Refactor all functions used in App.js into appropiate components, Cart, Search and API are handled from the top of level of the app, will be easier to maintain if this logic is moved to seperate components, do one at a time.(API now moved) (4)
 - Save cart data to users if logged in (5) - add new Cart data table to DB to save all users cart data, will need API logic to do these tasks, submitting an order will clear the users cart data.
-- Look into using tsParticles library for creating a confetti effect when a user submits their cart
+- Look into using tsParticles library for creating a confetti effect when a user submits their cart (2)
-- Create a mock payment form for user - for now just clear the cart and say Payment Accepted - (possibly use bootstrap Offcanvas item for the checkout form) - later when we have cart in a database, this will clear the users cart and send a fake email to signed in users email or provided email (3) email part (4)
-- Consider changing Cart Alert to a transition text after Add to Cart is pressed, could look more clean overall (2)
+- Add function for submitting order, have it reset form and cart, possibly send a user an email (2)

 Current Issues:
-- All functionality is good for now, work on implementing new features
+- Order totals need to only be 2 decimal places, avoid toFixed since it rounds

 Application Expectations:
 - App will have an REST API that I will create with Node and Postman, just a very basic API